seg/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

 To model seismic data by solving the acoustic wave equation, the first necessary step is to discretize this PDE, which includes discrete representations of the velocity model and wavefields, as well as approximations of the spatial and temporal derivatives using finite-differences (FD).
 Unfortunately, implementing these finite-difference stencils in low-level code by hand is error prone, especially when performant and reliable code is desired.
 This is the mean reason why we employ the powerful symbolic representations of Devito in this tutorial.

 The primary design objective of Devito is to allow users to define complex matrix-free finite-difference stencils and propagators from high-level symbolic definitions, while employing automated code generation to create highly optimized low-level C code.
 For this purpose Devito uses the symbolic algebra package SymPy [4] to facilitate the automatic creation of derivative expressions.
-These automatic symbolic manupulations allow for quick at run time generation of computationally efficient wave propagators with variable stencil orders (including long and complex high order stencils).
+These automatic symbolic manipulations allow for quick at run time generation of computationally efficient wave propagators with variable stencil orders (including long and complex high order stencils).
 We guarantee execution speed by using automated performance optimization with state-of-the-art compiler techniques that ensure computational efficiency both in speed and memory usage.

 At the core of Devito's symbolic API are two symbolic types that behave like SymPy function objects, while also managing user data: